donxw/OLED_XBM_Animation/README.md

   }
  };
  ```
 Cut paste just the hex data from each of the XBM files.
-Notepad++ is great for this since all frames can be opened on separate tabs to help avoide getting them mixed up.
+Notepad++ is great for this since all frames can be opened on separate tabs to help avoid mixing them up.
 When complete, it will look something like this:

 ```c++
 #define frames_width 32